 If you need to run to catch up a distance or save time, you should exhale when your left foot hits the ground.
 This will help you avoid cramps while running.

 When traveling in mountainous terrain, try to stay high on the ridge line as much as you can.
-It is better to travel a little further than to deal with the constant up-and-down travel associated with frequent elevation changes.
+It is better to move a little further than to deal with the constant up-and-down travel associated with frequent elevation changes.

 Survival tips and tricks – Shelter